kybae04/IS213-TicketMaster/README.md

 pip install -r requirements.txt
 ```

 3️⃣Set Up Environment Variables
-Create a .env file and add the following environment variable:
+Create a `.env` file and add the following environment variable:
 ```bash
 DATABASE_URL=postgresql://<your-database-url>
 ```
+- Replace `<your-database-url>` with the actual database connection string.
+- Ensure this file is not committed to GitHub (it is listed in .gitignore).

 4️⃣ Start the microservice:
 ```bash